nbfigueroa/SPCM-CRP/README.md

 ### Dependencies
 Download the following toolbox and make sure to have it in your MATLAB path:
-- [ML_toolbox](): Machine learning toolbox containing a plethora of dimensionality reduction, clustering, classification and regression algorithms accompanying the [Advanced Machine Learning]() course imparted at EPFL Prof. Aude Billard.
+- [ML_toolbox](): Machine learning toolbox containing a plethora of dimensionality reduction, clustering, classification and regression algorithms accompanying the [Advanced Machine Learning]() course imparted at EPFL by Prof. Aude Billard.

 ### Run Demo